PuntitOwO/simple_pip_mode_flutter/README.md

 If something went wrong with [Activity wrapper](#activity-wrapper) or you don't want to wrap your activity, you can enable callbacks using the callback helper.

-To do so, in your main activity kotlin file import the callback helper.
+To do so, in your main activity file import the callback helper.
 ```kotlin
 import cl.puntito.simple_pip_mode.PipCallbackHelper
 ```
 Instance a callback helper, provide the flutter engine to it, and finally, call helper on callback.

+#### Kotlin
 ```kotlin
 class MainActivity: FlutterActivity() {
   //...